Skip to content

 • A TPMT (thiopurine methyltransferase) test.
 This test can help predict who is more likely to experience side effects from thiopurine drugs such as azathioprine or mercaptopurine.
 However, it cannot identify everyone who may be affected.

-• Screening tests.
-Before you start on certain immunosuppressant or anti-TNF drugs, such as infliximab or adalimumab, you may need to be screened for infectious diseases such as Hepatitis B or C, tuberculosis, HIV, or chicken pox.
+• Immunosuppression screening tests.
+Before you start on certain immunosuppressants or biologic drugs, you may need to be screened for infectious diseases such as Hepatitis B or C, HIV, or chicken pox.

 Chinese Poland